ProgrammingWithYagle/Zombie-Survival-2.0/README.md

 ## Running

 After building, the executable will be placed inside the `build` directory.
-Run it with:
+Run it from the **project root** so the assets folder can be located:

 ```bash
 ./ZombieSurvival
 ```
-This will launch a window displaying the sample zombie sprite.
+This will launch a window displaying the sample zombie sprite scaled to 64x64 pixels and centered in the window.

 ## Coding Conventions